 Spread: 2.00 to 4.00 feet

 Tolerate: Wet Soil

-Grow in wet, boggy soils in full sun to part shade.
+Winter hardy to USDA Zone 9 where is may be grown in wet, boggy soils in full sun to part shade.
 Best in part shade.
-Grow in containers at the margins of water gardens, pools or ponds.
-Grows well in both standing water (up to 12”) and in boggy soils.
-In the St. Louis area, these plants are tender perennials that must be brought indoors in fall before first frost for overwintering in a large sunroom or greenhouse.
-When overwintering, place container in a large saucer filled with water.
-In USDA Zones 9 and 10, these plants are grown outside year-round and will freely self-seed in optimum growing conditions.
+May be grown in containers at the margins of water gardens, pools or ponds.
+Grows well in both standing water and in boggy soils.
+In the St. Louis area, these plants are tender perennials that must be brought indoors in fall before first frost for overwintering in a sunroom or greenhouse.
+When overwintering, set the container in a saucer filled with water, and place the container and saucer near a bright sunny window in a preferably cool (60-65 degree F.) area.
+Plants may be grown as annuals.

 No serious insect or disease problems.
 Not winter hardy to St. Louis area.